MicrosoftDocs/win32/desktop-src/direct3d11/overviews-direct3d-11-render-multipass.md

 ---
 title: Multiple-Pass Rendering
-description: Multiple-pass rendering is a process in which an application traverses its scene graph multiple times in order to produce an output to render to the display. ms.assetid: '9a11686a-fd99-4d40-8b02-6f8ec18346e8'
+description: Multiple-pass rendering is a process in which an application traverses its scene graph multiple times in order to produce an output to render to the display. ms.assetid: 9a11686a-fd99-4d40-8b02-6f8ec18346e8 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Multiple-Pass Rendering

 Multiple-pass rendering is a process in which an application traverses its scene graph multiple times in order to produce an output to render to the display.
 Multiple-pass rendering improves performance because it breaks up complex scenes into tasks that can run concurrently.

 To perform multiple-pass rendering, you create a deferred context and command list for each additional pass.
-While the application traverses the scene graph, it records commands (for example, rendering commands such as [**Draw**](id3d11devicecontext-draw.md)) into a deferred context.
-After the application finishes the traversal, it calls the [**FinishCommandList**](id3d11devicecontext-finishcommandlist.md) method on the deferred context.
-Finally, the application calls the [**ExecuteCommandList**](id3d11devicecontext-executecommandlist.md) method on the immediate context to execute the commands in each command list.
+While the application traverses the scene graph, it records commands (for example, rendering commands such as [**Draw**](/windows/win32/D3D11/nf-d3d11-id3d11devicecontext-draw?branch=master)) into a deferred context.
+After the application finishes the traversal, it calls the [**FinishCommandList**](/windows/win32/D3D11/nf-d3d11-id3d11devicecontext-finishcommandlist?branch=master) method on the deferred context.
+Finally, the application calls the [**ExecuteCommandList**](/windows/win32/D3D11/nf-d3d11-id3d11devicecontext-executecommandlist?branch=master) method on the immediate context to execute the commands in each command list.

 The following pseudocode shows how to perform multiple-pass rendering: